 A care plan is an agreement between a patient and their doctor that helps them to look after the patient’s health from day to day.
 Most general practices offer care plans to patients who are likely to have an unexpected hospital stay because of their health problems.
 But care plans don’t normally include asking patients what changes they want to make to improve their wellbeing.
-In this study we will ask GPs to use a simple way of discussing and agreeing these changes, or goals, with some patients.
+In this study we asked GPs to use a simple way of discussing and agreeing these changes, or goals, with some patients.

 - Do patients and GPs like using care plans with specific goals?

 - Do GPs need training in goal-setting for care planning?

 A copy of the current study protocol can be accessed here.

 If you have any questions about this research, please contact the study researcher or the project lead:

 Liz Lenaghan (Researcher)

 Norwich Medical School